 The main reason fruit is not considered compliant with low carb lifestyles is the amount of sugar that is found in most fruit (in the form of fructose) and how it can impact weight loss.

-While fruit and sugar may both impact weight loss, there is a big difference however between whole fruit and processed sugar in terms of “health”.
-Fruit definitely has some antioxidants and nutritional benefits that are healthy in a diet.
+While fruit sugars may impact weight loss, there is a big difference between the sugar in whole fruit and processed sugar in terms of “health”.

 My recommendations on incorporating fruit into a low carb diet are as follows: